slowrunner/Pi3RoadTest/README.md

 element14.com awarded me a Raspberry Pi3 for a "Raspberry Pi3 Road Test"

+Short video of each processor running is at: https://vimeo.com/169445418

+This report is located at: https://goo.gl/RrGgCm

 This repository contains the software and result logs.

+recoMic/  contains recognition test using pocketsphinx with the microphone recoFile/ contains recognition test and results for pocketsphinx with file input